 NYQ: T

-Note: At&t's revenues are gauged from an analysis of company filings.
+Note: at & T's revenues are gauged from an analysis of company filings.

 Trademark Applications

-Trademark applications show the products and services that At&t is developing and marketing.
+Trademark applications show the products and services that at & T is developing and marketing.

-At&t doesn't have any recent trademark applications, indicating At&t is focusing on
+at & T doesn't have any recent trademark applications, indicating at & T is focusing on

 its existing business rather than expanding into new products and markets.